umbertocollodel/umbertocollodel.github.io/_pages/about.md

 ---

 I am currently writing my PhD under the supervision of <a href="https://www.parisschoolofeconomics.eu/en/benassy-quere-agnes/"> Agn&egrave;s B&eacute;nassy-Qu&eacute;r&eacute;.</a> I also am an External Consultant at the Indipendent Evaluation
-Office of the International Monetary Fund, working under the supervision of <a href="https://blogs.imf.org/bloggers/prakash-loungani/"> Prakash Loungani.</a>
+Office of the International Monetary Fund, working under the supervision of <a href="https://blogs.imf.org/bloggers/prakash-loungani/"> Prakash Loungani </a> and
+<a href="https://blogs.imf.org/bloggers/nicoletta-batini/"> Nicoletta Batini.</a>

 Earlier I have been a Ph.D.
 Summer Intern in the same division at the International Monetary Fund and a Teaching Assistant at Paris 1 Panth&eacute;on-Sorbonne.

 My research interests lie at the intersection between macroeconomic forecasting and financial crises.
 I am particularly interested in the application of new techniques coming from the field of Big Data for the ex-ante forecasting and ex-post identification of macroeconomic crises.

+You can find a complete CV <a href="assets/pdf/academic_cv.pdf"> here.</a>

 Outside my research I love exercising, travel and reading fiction.
-For a glimpse of my adventures visit the Personal section.
+For a glimpse of my adventures visit the personal section.